Conserved Charges in Extended Theories of Gravity: ADT Energy

 Here and in what follows, without worrying about the units of $\kappa$, we shall use it as a perturbation order counting parameter.
 Clearly, the decomposition of the metric $g$ as (\ref{eq:Metric_decomp}) is coordinate dependent, and hence a different set of coordinates would lead to different $\bar{g}_{\mu\nu}$ and $h_{\mu\nu}$ tensors.
 But, it is a simple exercise to show that infinitesimal change of coordinates on the manifold can be seen as a gauge transformation of the form $h_{\mu\nu}^{\prime}\left(x\right)=h_{\mu\nu}\left(x\right)+\bar{\nabla}_{\mu}\zeta_{\nu}\left(x\right)+\bar{\nabla}_{\nu}\zeta_{\mu}\left(x\right)$ where $\bar{\nabla}_{\mu}$ and all the barred quantities refer to the background metric $\bar{g}_{\mu\nu}$.
 Therefore, $h_{\mu\nu}$ in this setting is a background two-tensor.
 At this stage, even though $\bar{g}_{\mu\nu}$ is defined by the equation

 clearly there is a still a large and perhaps infinite degeneracy in the choice of the background metric.
-Saving some exceptional cases, it is intuitively clear that the background metric (a.k.a the classical vacuum) should be one of the three possible maximally symmetric spacetimes.
+In principle any solution of the above equation can be taken as a background and we will consider any Einstein metric as a background in Einstein's theory; however, in a generic gravity theory obtaining nontrivial solutions is itself an outstanding problem; therefore, in what follows we will choose the background to be a maximally symmetric spacetime for which the complicated field equations of a generic gravity theory highly simplify and yield a solution.
 Thus, we will make this choice, and often refer to $\bar{g}$ to be the (classical) vacuum with the following properties

 Inserting these into (\ref{eq:Background_EoM}), one arrives at an equation $f\left(\Lambda\right)\bar{g}_{\mu\nu}=0$ which determines the effective cosmological constant $\Lambda$.
 Of course, depending on the parameters of the theory, there could be no real-valued solution or many solutions.
 The case of no maximally symmetric solution is an interesting one which we shall not discuss here.
 If there are many real-valued solutions for $\Lambda$, at this stage there is no compelling reason to choose one over the other.
 Therefore, any such vacuum would be viable.
 Hence, as far as the charge construction is concerned, we shall simply consider a generic $\Lambda$ which is a real-valued solution to the vacuum equation (\ref{eq:Background_EoM}).\footnote{Of course, some of these vacua can be eliminated on the basis of some other criteria such as their instability against small fluctuations.} Once such a $\Lambda$ exists, there are $n\left(n+1\right)/2$ background Killing symmetries which we shall collectively denote as $\bar{\xi}_{a}^{\mu}$.
 But, not to clutter the notation we will simply omit the index $a$.